-Working as a tour guide is a rewarding experience that allows you to mingle with diverse people, share historical anecdotes about places, and visit antiquated sites daily.
+Working as a tour director, tour manager, tour leader, or travel director, is a rewarding experience that allows you to mingle with diverse people, share historical anecdotes about places, and visit antiquated sites daily.

-There are many facets to a career as a tour guide, including being a historical, adventurer, or freelance guide.
-Being a people person will ensure you flourish in your career as a tour guide.
+There are many facets to a career as a tour director, including being a historical, adventurer, or freelance guide.
+Being a people person will ensure you flourish in your career as a tour director.

-The primary role of a tour guide is to take guests to places that pique their interests.
-The guide must possess a deep understanding of those places.
+The primary role of a tour director is to lead a group on a travel experience taking people to places that pique their interests.
+He must possess a deep understanding of those places.

-Willingness to share information with the tourists as you walk them around makes their tour guides and their vacation a worthwhile investment.
+Willingness to share information with the tourists as you walk them around makes their vacation a worthwhile investment.

 9. Foreign Service Travel Jobs

 A career as a Foreign Service officer is alluring — traveling the world and housing by the government.
 An emissary will conventionally move in and out of different places every three years, based on the level of risk at a post.